-A client-side push-enabled app runs on a device and communicates, through the Push Service, with a server-side app, called a Push Initiator.
-Before you develop your own push-enabled app, you may find it helpful to try out the Push Capture sample app available on github.
+A client-side push-enabled app runs on a device.
+It uses the Push Service to communicate with a server-side app, called a push initiator.
+Before you develop your own push-enabled app, you may find it helpful to try out the Push Capture sample app available on GitHub.

-To develop and test a push-enabled app, you need the following:
+To develop and test a client-side push-enabled app, you need the following:

-The application ID and PPG URL for your Push Initiator
+The application ID and PPG URL for your server-side push iniator

 BlackBerry 10 WebWorks SDK 2.0 or later